aasrithavalluri30-source/miraiinternship/README.md

 Completed as part of the **Mirai Internship**.

 ---
-Capstone Project — AI-Powered Visual Novel
+## Assignment 4 — Capstone Project : AI-Powered Visual Novel

 An AI-driven "Choose Your Own Adventure" engine built with Streamlit, combining Google Gemini for stateful story generation, Pollinations AI for scene art, and edge-tts for narrated audio — with structured JSON parsing and dynamically generated choice buttons.
 [View project folder](./capstone_project_1)

 Technologies Used